motherwaym/less-plugin-theme-maker/README.md

 less-plugin-theme-maker
 =======================

 Creates a theme file like Bootstrap's "bootstrap-theme.css" from existing full less project files.
+It deletes any rules that don't make use of one or more LESS variables that are specified in the plugin configuration.

 Based on https://github.com/hoogi/less-plugin-theme-creator